-QA&I Team: The ODP and/or AE staff, as appropriate, assigned to conduct full reviews and complete the Comprehensive Report and necessary follow-up associated with the entity's QA&I process.
+QA&I Team: The ODP and/or AE staff, as appropriate, assigned to conduct full reviews and necessary follow-up associated with the entity's QA&I process.

 QA&I Tool: A document containing entity specific questions related to state and federal requirements.
 The QA&I Tool includes guidance, response options, source document reference(s), and remediation (as applicable) for each question.